Phosphatidylinositol and Related Phosphoinositides

 Phosphatidylinositol 3,4,5-trisphosphate (PI(3,4,5)P3), derived from the action of PI3 kinase on PI(4,5)P2 is almost undetectable in quiescent cells, but its intracellular level rises rapidly from synthesis at the plasma membrane in response to agonists such as extracellular growth factors and hormonal stimuli.
 By recruiting proteins with pleckstrin homology (PH) domains to the plasma membrane, it has been implicated in a variety of cellular processes that include growth, cell survival, proliferation, cytoskeletal rearrangement, intracellular vesicle trafficking and cell metabolism, and it is also a component of a signalling pathway in the cell nucleus.
 In epithelial cells, it is located on the basolateral membrane, i.e., facing adjacent cells, where it is regarded as a determinant of the identity of this membrane.

 In contrast to phosphatidylinositol 3-phosphate, it opposes autophagy by binding to the PH domain of Akt to induce cell proliferation.
 During feeding, various physiological responses lead to the secretion of insulin, which stimulates the phosphorylation of phosphatidylinositol 4,5-bisphosphate to phosphatidylinositol 3,4,5-trisphosphate and triggers a signalling cascade that leads to the suppression of autophagy.
 When this pathway is impaired, it is harmful towards the insulin resistance associated with various metabolic diseases including obesity and diabetes, and it has been implicated in tumour cell migration and metastasis.
-PI(3,4,5)P3 in the nucleus and nucleoli of cells is believed to be involved in RNA processing/splicing, cytokinesis, protein folding and DNA repair.
+PI(3,4,5)P3 in the nucleus and nucleoli of cells is believed to take part in RNA processing/splicing, cytokinesis, protein folding and DNA repair.
 Like phosphatidylserine, it is reportedly transferred to the outer leaflet of the plasma membrane in aged or damaged cells as an 'eat‑me' signal for phagocytes and apoptosis.

 3. Water-Soluble Inositol Phosphates

 As mentioned briefly above, hydrolysis of phosphatidylinositol phosphates by calcium-dependent phospholipase C (or 'phosphoinositidase C') leads to generation of sn‑1,2‑diacylglycerols (see this web page), which act as second messengers in animal cells and are of great metabolic significance.
 There are many different enzymes of this type, but the phosphoinositide-specific phospholipase C is utilized in the first step in the inositide signalling pathways.
 The enzyme exists in six families consisting of at least 13 isoenzymes, all of which have conserved regions such as the plekstrin homology (PH) binding domain, with each one having a characteristic distribution that is linked to its own cellular process.
-These enzymes are stimulated by signalling molecules such as G-protein coupled receptors, receptor tyrosine kinases, Ras-like GTPases and calcium ions, thus linking the hydrolysis of phosphatidylinositol phosphates to a wide range of other cellular signals.
+These enzymes are stimulated by signalling molecules such as G‑protein coupled receptors, receptor tyrosine kinases, Ras-like GTPases and calcium ions, thus linking the hydrolysis of phosphatidylinositol phosphates to a wide range of other cellular signals.
 As phospholipase C is a soluble protein located mainly in the cytosol, translocation to the plasma membrane is a crucial step in signal transduction.
-Regulation of these isoenzymes, but mainly PLCβ, is vital for health as they are associated with both positive and negative effects upon pathophysiological processes in relation to cancer (form PLCγ1), while aberrant expression of PLCγ2 may be a factor in neurodegenerative diseases.
+Regulation of these isoenzymes, but mainly PLCβ, is vital for health as they are associated both positively and negatively with pathophysiological processes in relation to cancer (form PLCγ1), while aberrant expression of PLCγ2 may be a factor in neurodegenerative diseases.

 Generation of water-soluble inositol phosphates

-All the various inositol phosphates appear to be involved in the control of cellular events in characteristic ways, but mainly in the organization of signalling pathways, the rearrangement of the actin cytoskeleton and intracellular vesicle trafficking.
+All the various inositol phosphates appear to assist in the control of cellular events in characteristic ways, but mainly in the organization of signalling pathways, the rearrangement of the actin cytoskeleton and intracellular vesicle trafficking.
 They have been implicated in gene transcription, RNA editing, nuclear export and protein phosphorylation.
-As these remarkable compounds can be rapidly synthesised and degraded in discrete membrane domains or even sub-nuclear structures, they are considered to be ideal regulators of dynamic cellular mechanisms.
-From structural studies of inositol polyphosphate-binding proteins, it is believed that these inositides may act in part at least by modifying protein activity as structural cofactors, ensuring that proteins adopt their optimum conformations.
+As these metabolites can be rapidly synthesised and degraded in discrete membrane domains or even sub-nuclear structures, they are considered to be ideal regulators of dynamic cellular mechanisms.
+From structural studies of inositol polyphosphate-binding proteins, it is believed that such inositides act in part at least by modifying protein function as structural cofactors, ensuring that proteins adopt their optimum conformations.
 Inositol polyphosphates in the nucleus of the cell are vital for DNA repair, transcription regulation and RNA dynamics.
 It is believed that they may be switches that determine the operation of the nuclear complexes responsible for such processes, with the phosphorylation state of the inositol ring as the essential feature.
 As different isomers appear to have their own functions at each level of gene expression, extracellular events must coordinate the production of these compounds in a highly synchronous manner.

 It should be noted that the phospholipase C isoenzymes regulate the concentration of PI(4,5)P2 and related lipids and thence how and where they operate in addition to the generation of new metabolites that may be lipid mediators.
 For rapid replenishment of the phosphatidylinositides used for this purpose, a cycle of reactions - the phosphatidylinositol cycle - must occur (see below).
 Some phosphatidic acid is synthesised from the diacylglycerols produced within the plasma membrane through diacylglycerol kinases, and this is transported back to the endoplasmic reticulum and ultimately can be re-utilized for phosphatidylinositol biosynthesis.